Best Way to Cook Prime Rib

 You need to know how to cook prime rib, and how to cook it well.
 This method of starting the oven at a high temperature and then lowering it means you get a beautifully caramelized crust on the outside of the meat, while the inside is still perfectly juicy and tender.

-All About How to Make Prime Rib
+All About How to Cook Prime Rib

 A beautiful bone-in prime rib roast is the crown jewel of many holiday meals.
 Even though it generally costs a pretty penny, this lavish cut of meat is worth it when properly prepared.